-SSAs (Case Managers) help individuals plan and coordinate their residential/community supports Most residential supports are funded via Medicaid waivers, and a waiting list currently exists for all waiver types; however, many factors are taken into consideration for waiver enrollment.
+SSAs (Case Managers) help individuals plan and coordinate their residential/community supports Most supports to live independently are funded via Medicaid waivers; however, many factors are taken into consideration for waiver enrollment.
 The supports/services each individual needs to live in the community can be very different.
 SSAs help individuals develop person-centered plans that address what is important “to” and “for” the individual.

 To discuss your options, and the potential residential/community supports available, contact the Allen County Board of Developmental Disabilities at (419) 221-1385 and ask to speak to someone in Intake.

 No, the Allen County Board of Developmental Disabilities does not provide preschool services.
 However, your child may qualify for preschool services offered through your local school district.
 You can call your local school district and ask to speak to the Special Education supervisor to discuss if your child may qualify for their preschool services.

 The Allen County Educational Services Center does use space at our agency for their preschool program.
 If you are interested in this option contact your local school district and speak with the Special Education supervisor.